jcrowley66/jdctransport/README.md

-# Messaging
+# JDCTransport
-A basic low-level messaging library based on AKKA Actors.
+A basic low-level message transport library based on AKKA Actors.

 This is intended to:
 - read data from an InputStream